GatlenCulp/typst-aea-paper/src/lib.typ

 // This function formats your document as an article in the style of the AEA
 // (American Economic Association) Papers and Proceedings.

+// TODO: [typst-template] Get the AEA template to use appendix properly.
+Learn the best way to do this.

 #let aea(
   // The paper's title.
   title: [Paper Title],